 Bite Correction with Veneers

 When looking for a quick and relatively painless solution to a misaligned bite, veneers appear to be the good choice.
 They are mostly known for their usage in cosmetic dentistry and are able to turn stained teeth into a beautiful white smile without the need of multiple whitening treatments.
-While they aren’t traditionally associated with bite correction, it is becoming more common for veneers to be looked into as a potential treatment.
+While they aren’t traditionally associated with bite correction, it is becoming more common as a potential treatment for bite correction.

 What Are Veneers?